-I met Shane, advice a dubiously anointed “star salesperson,” on a client assignment in San Diego.
+I met Shane, a dubiously anointed “star salesperson,” on a client assignment in San Diego.
 He piloted the biggest customers.
 When I worked with the General Manager of this $40M software division—his boss—I noticed how Shane could turn the entire support and customer service organization into a tailspin with one email.
 I cringed when I witnessed how his knee-jerk

 reactions drove adrenaline levels to an all-time high.
 Things became so heated that the CEO ultimately reassigned him to another division.
 In fact, he committed an even greater sin: he promoted him to VP of Sales.